sbobek/clamp/README.md

 cd clamp
 git submodule update --init --recursive
 ```
-Some of the packages used in CLAMP anre not available in conda, hence the following code should set up all of the requirements in virtual environment:
+Some of the packages used in CLAMP are not available in conda, hence the following code should set up all of the requirements in virtual environment:

 ```
 conda create --name clampenv python=3.8